aiven/aiven-docs/docs/products/clickhouse/howto/run-federated-queries.md

 ### Query using SELECT and the URL function

-Let\'s query the [Growth Projections and Complexity Rankings](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/XTAQMC&version=4.0) dataset, courtesy of the [Atlas of Economic Complexity](https://atlas.cid.harvard.edu/) project.
+Let's query the [Growth Projections and Complexity Rankings](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/XTAQMC&version=4.0) dataset, courtesy of the [Atlas of Economic Complexity](https://atlas.cid.harvard.edu/) project.